 Project managers must be adept at identifying potential risks, assessing their impact, and developing strategies for mitigation.

-Effective risk management minimizes disruptions and ensures healthcare quality improvement.
+Effective risk management minimises disruptions and ensures healthcare quality improvement.

 A deep understanding of healthcare systems, regulations, clinical practices, and industry-specific terminology is essential for healthcare project managers in the UK.